mizerc/mizerc.github.io/content/posts/proj-software-defined-radio/index.md

 ## SDR Receivers

-For just a few dollars, you can get a small USB device that lets you tune into a wide range of radio frequencies (10 kHz to 1.5 GHz), do demodulation of several protocols, donwload images from weather satellites, etc.
+For just a few dollars, you can get a small USB device like the SDR-RTL V3 that lets you tune into a wide range of radio frequencies (500kHz - 1766 MHz).
 Something that, decades ago, would have cost hundreds of dollars and required bulky racks of specialized hardware.
-This is possible with Software Defined Radios (SDR) receivers and a few open source softwares.
+This is the great power of Software Defined Radios (SDR) receivers, and a few open source softwares.

+With that range of frequencies, you can capture signals from weather satellites like NOAA-15 at 137.62 MHz.
+The raw signal needs to be processed to get the image using open source software like SatDump.

 ### Specs